Calvinimmanuel/Data-Knowledge-Data-Discovery/README.md

 How to use
 - dowload the file
-- run live priview in vscode
+- run in vscode
-- and you can see my portfolio, which I created using html
+- and you can see my Data-Knowledge-Data-Discovery with dataset Ship Performance Clustering Dataset

-Feature HTML :
+Feature
-- header
-- paragraph
-- formating teks
-- list
-- image
-- hypelink
-- tabel